MorganeBeCode/pwa-workshop/README.md

-# Upgrade a web app into a PWA
+# Workshop - Upgrade a web app into a PWA

 To demonstrate this, I made a basic web app that fakes a chat using JSONPlaceholder.
 What it does is it requests the first 25 comments from this server.